 But thinking about how healthy exercise is can be easy.
 It's doing it regularly that is difficult for many of us.

-And now comes research showing that 20% of people with type 2 diabetes find that exercise doesn't help them improve insulin sensitivity, improve hemoglobin A1c, reduce body fat, or increase the mitochondria in muscle cells.
+showing that 20% of people with type 2 diabetes find that exercise doesn't help them improve insulin sensitivity, improve hemoglobin A1c, reduce body fat, or increase the mitochondria in muscle cells.
 Mitochondria are the "powerhouses" in cells that burn the food we eat and give us energy.

 Their conclusions were based on analysis of previously published studies.